microsoft/WhatTheHack/058-PowerPlatformBasics/Student/Challenge-09.md

 ## Description

 Your challenge is to export all your work from the previous challenges from your dev environment.
-Set up all the components so that they are usable in your test environment.
+Ensure all the dependencies are satisfied so that your solution will successfully import and function in the test environment.

+Hint: Leverage the Solution Checker

 ## Success Criteria